-This extreme rarity seems very reasonable when you think about all the things that can happen to a document during a span of two thousand years.
+This extreme rarity is very reasonable when you think about all the things that can happen to a document during a span of two thousand years!
 During that time there can be fires, floods, wars, earthquakes, and all sorts of disasters - not to mention the normal ravages of time.
 It takes a very special set of circumstances for anything to survive that long.
-Yet, the New Testament doesn't depend on one or two surviving manuscripts; instead there are more than 25,000.
-That is more than impressive.
-There is literally nothing else like it:
+Yet, the New Testament doesn't depend on just one or two surviving manuscripts.
+Instead there are more than 25,000.
+That's more than impressive!
+There's literally nothing else like it: